martong/access_private/README.md

 # Limitations

-## Hard Limitations
 * We cannot access private types.
+We cannot access private members of private nested types either.
 * We cannot call private constructors / destructors.
 * We have a link time error in case of only in-class declared `const static` variables.
 That's because we'd take the address of that, and if that is not defined (i.e the compiler do a compile-time insert of the const value), we'd have an undefined symbol.

-## Soft Limitations
-* We cannot access the private members and `static`s of a nested class.
-Though, this could be implemented by sacrificing usage simplicity.

 # Future
 I think it would be filling a gap if we could have out-of-class friend declarations in C++, though the committee might not agree with me.